Biden administration not taking sides in UK-EU rift on Northern Ireland -aide | Politics

 The aide added: "The U.S. administration is not looking to take sides in this disagreement."
 Martin has said Ireland, an EU member, is counting on U.S. support to help maintain the political stability of Northern Ireland.

 No decision has been made on the U.S. appointment of a special envoy to deal with Northern Ireland, the U.S. official said.
-The virtual meeting with Martin will be the first bilateral event with Ireland hosted by Biden, who is Irish American.
+The virtual meeting with Martin will be the first bilateral event with Ireland hosted by Biden, who attended a St. Patrick's Day Mass at his church in Delaware before heading back to Washington.
 Biden is expected to make a trip to Ireland as soon as this summer.

 Martin will also meet virtually with U.S. House of Representatives Speaker Nancy Pelosi and Vice President Kamala Harris and participate in the annual U.S. congressional luncheon marking Ireland's national day and the close ties between the two countries.